silverness2/GeoFLOW/docs/doxy/hackathon_20201201/input_config.md

 ### Input File [hack_input.jsn](../../../src/cdg/apps/hack_input.hpp)
-The input file "hack_input.jsn" for the hackathon executable is placed by the build system into the same directory as the compiled binary.
+The input file "hack_input.jsn" for the hackathon executable is placed by the build+install process into the same directory as the compiled binary.
 As the file name extension indicates it is a standard JSON formatted file which describes the parameters of the run.
 The majority of this abbreviated file can be ignored but a couple parameters will be of interest to hackathon participants.

 ```json